ariasher/Amar-Ujala-Downloader/README.md

 # Amar-Ujala-Downloader
 This ia a downloader for Amar Ujala Hindi newspaper.
-Only meant for personal user and not for commercial purpose.
+Only meant for personal use and not for commercial purpose.